 I consume a bottle of kombucha whenever a fancy flavour crosses my path, or I visit a friend who brews it at home.
 Other times I find myself scouting it out when I am feeling bogged down, in need of a boost of energy, feel kind of toxic or if I feel like I have come in contact with some nasty germs, or someone sick.
 I have also found great success in tackling an upset stomach, gas cramping and monthly cramping with a couple bottles of kombucha followed by lots of fresh water.

 BENEFITS OF KOMBUCHA:

 As long as kombucha is consumed raw and unpasteurized there will be bacteria, enzymes and antioxidants that will benefit our body.
-Systems that may be benefitted are digestive, immune, hormone, circulatory and nervous system.
+The systems that may be benefitted are digestive, immune, hormone, circulatory and nervous systems.
 Still not sure about the importance of a balanced microbiome?
 Links below!

 In Ayurveda (Indian Medicine) it is believed that we can squash cravings by satisfying all 6 tastes at and around meal times.
 The 6 tastes are sweet, sour, salty, bitter, pungent, and astringent.
 Kombucha is both sour, astringent and depending on the flavour process can be somewhat sweet.
 That means kombucha can be effective in curbing cravings, weight-loss and boosting metabolism in-between meals.

 Camellia sinensis is the tea plant.
 Did you know that green, black, oolong and white tea are all derived from the same plant?
 They are harvested at different times and dried / processed depending on the desired outcome.
 Tea is stimulating, boosts detoxification, aids digestion and contains various nutrients that benefit the body overall.
 Kombucha is fermented tea!